 “That was a short walk,” Rita says, not lifting her eyes from whatever she is watching on her phone.

 I go to bed.
 A few minutes after I turn the light off, I hear Vera’s voice.
-It start as a loud argument just like on the night before and slowly develops into blood curdling screams.
+It starts as a loud argument just like on the night before and slowly develops into blood-curdling screams.
 This time I am not horrified.
-I know she will go on and off for about ten or fifteen minutes and then it will be quiet again.
+I know she will go on and off for about ten or fifteen minutes, and then it will be quiet again.

 No comments: